alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 ## Selection and Ranges

-DOM standart [describes](https://dom.spec.whatwg.org/#ranges) interface named `Range` which represents part of the content between two boundary points.
-Using `Range` we can easily get the information about selection.
-To do that just call `getSelection` and then `getRangeAt`:
+DOM standard [describes](https://dom.spec.whatwg.org/#ranges) an interface named `Range`, which represents part of the content between two boundary points.
+Using `Range`, we can easily get the information about selection.
+To do that, just call `getSelection` and then `getRangeAt`:

 ``` typescript
 const s = window.getSelection();